MatteoGuadrini/pyrrole/README.md

 ## Role method

-By default, no method or attribute is inherited from a role class.
+By default, all methods or attribute is inherited from a role class except the dunder methods (ex. `__str__`)..
-If you want a method to be inherited, just enclose the method to inherit in a _role_method_ decorator.
+To force the import of a dunder or normal method, just enclose the method to inherit in a _role_method_ decorator.

 ```python
 import pyrrole